waltercai/pqo-opensource/README.md

 1. The first is the source code for a modified postgres instance.
 The only real modification is in the `postgresql-9.6.6/src/backend/optimizer/path/costsize.c` file.
-Specifically, the 'calc_joinrel_size_estimate' method.
+Specifically, in the `calc_joinrel_size_estimate` method.
-Instead of returning the naive default postgres query optimizer cardinality estimates, we parse a `info.txt` file for join cardinality bounds which we use in place of the estimates.
+Instead of returning the naive default postgres query optimizer cardinality estimates, we parse the `info.txt` file for join cardinality bounds which we use in place of the estimates.
 If a bound is found for a subquery, then the bound is returned.
 A bound will be returned for all sought after subqueries.
 2. The second is a java module that decomposes queries and creates bounds for all necessary subqueries.